 - a.
-Carry out DOT's mission, strategic goals, policies, programs, and activities affecting Tribes, American Indians, Alaska Natives, and ANCSA corporations in a manner that reflects a high commitment to consistent and efficient Departmental operations. - b.
+Carry out DOT's mission, strategic goals, policies, programs, and activities affecting American Indians, Alaska Natives, and ANCSA corporations in a manner that reflects a high commitment to consistent and efficient Departmental operations. - b.
 Consult with Federally Recognized Tribes and ANSCA corporations before taking any action on a regulatory or other policy that has Tribal implications.
-The Consultation procedures and requirements in this Order are distinct and separate from project-level consultations with Tribes under the National Historic Preservation Act and other similar Federal laws or with respect to one-on-one consultations between an Indian Tribe and the Department concerning a Tribal interest. - c.
+The consultation procedures and requirements in this Order are distinct and separate from the project-level consultations with Tribes under the National Historic Preservation Act and other similar Federal laws or with respect to one-on-one consultations between an Indian Tribe and the Department concerning a Tribal interest. - c.
 Ensure that a Tribal consultation process regarding policies that have Tribal implications shall, at a minimum, comply with the following: - i.
-The Department must send or issue timely notice of the Consultation to affected Tribes via the Federal Register, email, direct mail, or on the Department's website.
+The Department must send or issue timely notice of the consultation to affected Tribes via the Federal Register, email, direct mail, or on the Department's website.
+The term "timely notice" refers to a time that is no sooner than 60 calendar days from the date of publication or issuance of a consultation notice for a consultation meeting with Tribes.
 In no event may a consultation meeting with Tribes occur less than 60 calendar days from the date of publication or issuance of a consultation notice, unless consented to by Tribes or unless otherwise directed by the Congress or the President. - ii.
 The Department's notice must clearly explain the purpose of the consultation and provide a copy or description of the proposed policy with Tribal implications to Tribes. - iii.
-The Department's proposed approach for in-person Consultation must be using a means accessible to Tribes or at a location that is convenient to Tribes. - iv.
+The Department's venue for an in-person consultation must be at a location that is convenient to Tribes. - iv.
 The Department's consultation should involve a meaningful discussion with Tribes regarding the proposed policy with Tribal implications.
-The term "meaningful" refers to a communication process where Tribes are afforded the opportunity to provide their unique perspective and input on a proposed policy that has Tribal implications and where authorized Federal officials listen, discuss, and act in good faith and in full consideration of such Tribal perspective and input.
+The term "meaningful" refers to a decision-making process where Tribes are afforded the opportunity to provide their unique perspective and input on a proposed policy that has Tribal implications and where Federal decision-makers listen, discuss, and act in good faith and in full consideration of such Tribal perspective and input.